Thesis and Dissertation Formatting

 The title page is counted but not numbered.
 Follow the format shown in the sample pages.
 All items centered and TITLE IN ALL CAPS.
 Use official degree names only.
 The date is the month and year of degree conferral.
 Degrees are awarded three times a year: in May, August, and December.

 The abstract is a summary of the dissertation.
-Although it may extend beyond one page, the abstract should not exceed 350 words.
 Follow the format shown in the sample pages.
 Copy the abstract heading sample exactly.
-It is page number “ii”.
+See Sample ABSTRACT text for important information.
+It is page number “ii.”

 You may include this page even if you will not be formally registering for copyright with the Library of Congress.
 The format is shown in the sample pages.